josephbalatrokerry/JokingAround/README.md

 (coding this joker was pure pain) Sets sell prices of all Jokers to their buying price.
 You can essentially return Jokers now (and scale Campfire)

 ## Income Report
-Mult scaling Joker that gains +6 Mult if you leave the shop with exactly 10$ (I'd describe it as common Obelisk, can be powerful but miserable to use)
+Mult scaling Joker that gains +6 Mult if you leave the shop with exactly 10$ (I'd describe it as common Obelisk, has great scaling but feels miserable to use)

+# Version 1.1.0 (+2 new Jokers)

+# Uncommon
+## Pinata
+A 'food' (if you like eating papier-mâché) Joker that gives you 2 random consumables at the beginning of each round for next 3 rounds.

+## Aristocracy
+Fancy counterpart of Riff-Raff which spawns a Wraith card at the end of every Ante.

 ### Made by Temmy1 (real name Jo.Ker, Joe Kerry) with help of my brother (real name Po.Ker, Poe Kerry) and [Balatro's Discord server](https://discord.com/invite/balatro)